ortus-docs/cachebox-docs/cache_topologies/distributed.md

 > The Ortus Couchbase Extension is a Railo Server Extension that allows your server to natively connect to a Couchbase NoSQL Server cluster and leverage it for built-in caching, session/client storage and distribution, and much more.
 With our extension you will be able to scale and extend your Railo CFML applications with ease.

+The extension will enhance your Railo/Lucee server with some of the following capabilities:

+Store session/client variables in a distributed Couchbase cluster Get rid of sticky session load balancers, come to the round-robin world!
+Session/client variable persistence even after Railo restarts Ability to leverage the RAM resource virtual file system as a cluster-wide file system Cache connection capablities for providing distributed & highly scalable query, object, template, function caching Much more

 ##Benefits:
 * Extreme scalability
 * Cache data can survive server restarts if one goes down, better redundancy